 Nutty Narrows - Squirrel Bridges

 One town's engineered solution to traffic fatalities among the local squirrel population.
-Two new bridges were added in 2012 and 2013.
+Five squirrel bridges cross the town's streets; a sixth is planned for 2016.
 Roadsideamerica.com Report...

 Visitor Tips and News About Nutty Narrows - Squirrel Bridges